includeos/IncludeOS/README.md

 **Note:** *IncludeOS is under active development.
 The public API should not be considered stable.*

 ## Quick start
-### Install the dependencies for building IncludeOS services:
+### Install the dependencies
+On macOS there is a work in progress homebrew package here: https://github.com/includeos/homebrew-includeos
+#### Building IncludeOS services:
 * [The conan package manager](https://docs.conan.io/en/latest/installation.html)
-* CMake
+* cmake, make, nasm
 * clang, or alternatively gcc on linux

+#### Running an IncludeOS service (using boot):
+* qemu
+* python3
+* python packages: psutil, jsonschema

 Now install the conan profiles and remotes for getting binary packages of includeos libraries.
 ```